adfinis-sygroup/syrpc-js/main.md

 Collisions on the queues (too many rejects) are reduced by using a hash-table of queues, by default 64 queues.
 The hash module 64 of the result_id is used to identify the result_queue.
-This makes SyRPC compatible with 12 Factor Applications but has still quite good performance.
+This makes SyRPC compatible with 12 Factor Applications, but has still quite good performance.